SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 But it's no longer manufactured, technology having marched onward to better batteries and such.
 I can live with that.
 But more importantly, _the battery is no longer manufactured either!_  Now, batteries are a consumable: they last a few years, then start losing their ability to hold a charge, eventually becoming useless.
+(Ok, maybe with the exception of the [Ambri Liquid Metal Battery](https://ambri.com/), which is&hellip; _exceptional._
+More about that, on another occasion.)

 So after about 5 years, we needed a new battery and had a terrible time finding one.
 Finally, we found one in a warehouse somewhere inconvenient.
 That's not ideal: it had